-Quick, easy and fun to make, these no-bake treats for kids are sure to please the little ones, with chocolate, dried fruit, frozen bananas, cheesecake and more.
+Quick, easy and fun to make, these no-bake treats for kids feature chocolate, dried fruit, frozen bananas, cheesecake bars and more.

-Getting the kids into the kitchen to help with cooking and baking is a fun, educational weekend activity.
-Having some simple recipes that require no oven cooking or baking equipment is also a great way to enjoy tasty treats without the mess, fuss and time constraints.
+Getting the kids into the kitchen to help with cooking and baking is a fun and educational weekend activity.
+Having some simple recipes that require no oven cooking or baking equipment is also a great way to enjoy treats without the mess, fuss and time constraints.

 Our top 10 no-bake recipes for kids